Dividing Business Assets In A Divorce

 Unlike unincorporated businesses, the valuation of a corporation is estimated through equity.
 Stock and share prices at the date of dissolution will be the primary component.
 Individual assets of the corporation will not be considered in this division.

 Corporations will have existing agreements dictating how the company will proceed in cases of death or divorce.
-This may include stock options or buy outs.
+This may include stock options or buy-outs.
 We will advise you as to your options and the best choices.

 The business or company being divided reflects years of hard work and investment by both the spouses and often other partners and investors.
 The division, therefore, is often contested.
 If the matter goes to trial, you can be assured that our firm possesses the skill, preparation and backing of trusted financial experts to take each case to court.
-We have been highly successful in the cases with a foundation of 30 years' experience, trial ability and an understanding of what must be done to protect the interests of our clients.
+Our attorneys have been highly successful in the cases with a foundation of 35 years’ experience, trial ability and an understanding of what must be done to protect the interests of our clients.